MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-job-queue.md

 ### General flow

 A job is run when the task scheduler's task is run.
-For more information, see [Task Scheduler](devenv-task-scheduler.md).
+For more information, see [Task scheduler - detailed flow](devenv-task-scheduler.md#detailed-flow).

 Here's a general overview of the process: